 Carefully inspect the load rigging.
-Ensure practice, such as that shown on the This item on the right shows poor practic be used. ice and must not Do not utilize the boom for push/pull, la sideways operations. lateral or Crushing or push manoeuvres are not permitted.
+Ensure you follow good practice, such as that shown on the right.
+OKI This item on the right shows poor practice and must not be used. $\Rightarrow$ Do not utilize the boom for push/pull, lateral or sideways operations.
+NO!
+Crushing or push manoeuvres are not permitted.